dcvl18/DeepDualNet-Pytorch/README.md

 ## Requirment

-### torch==1.1.0
+* torch==1.1.0
-### torchvision=0.3.0
+* torchvision=0.3.0
-### opencv-python
+* opencv-python

 ## Dataset

-### We construct the dataset using a stereo camera with 50 subjects by ourselves, but unfortunately we cannot open it in public.
+We construct the dataset using a stereo camera with 50 subjects by ourselves, but unfortunately we cannot open it in public.
 Instead of sharing all of it, we offer one subject to test the model.

 ## Train and Test

-You can train and test the model by "python train.py"
+You can train and test the model by "python train.py".
+After training the model, we immediately test the trained model.

 ## Experimental Results